USDX (USDX) Achieves Market Capitalization of $632,827.72

-USDX (CURRENCY:USDX) traded down 0.9% against the US dollar during the twenty-four hour period ending at 8:00 AM ET on February 13th.
-One USDX coin can now be bought for about $0.17 or 0.00001425 BTC on popular exchanges.
-USDX has a market capitalization of $632,827.72 and approximately $1,201.00 worth of USDX was traded on exchanges in the last 24 hours.
-In the last week, USDX has traded 0.3% higher against the US dollar.
+USDX (CURRENCY:USDX) traded down 0.9% against the US dollar during the 24 hour period ending at 18:00 PM ET on February 14th.
+Over the last week, USDX has traded up 0.3% against the US dollar.
+One USDX coin can currently be purchased for approximately $0.17 or 0.00001425 BTC on popular exchanges.
+USDX has a market cap of $632,827.72 and approximately $1,201.00 worth of USDX was traded on exchanges in the last 24 hours.

 About USDX